TalkingQuickly/talkingquickly.github.io/_drafts/2018-03-12-what-id-tell-myself-about-startups-volume2.md

 1) If your pitch deck has more than 20 slides, it's probably worth having another think about it

+1) Constantly think about acquisition channels and how they scale, acquisition is bounded by both addressable market size & maximum rate of acquisition.
+Constantly re-visit the question "to what extent could I spend more and increase the number of clients I acquire through this channel".
+In particular marketing based models and sales based models scale very differently.

 1) Have zero tolerance of time-sinks like recurring unstructured catch ups and goal-less meeting.
 Meetings that begin with a clear agenda / goal will generally be useful, those that don't will generally be a waste of everyone's time

 1) Nobody can productively work 12 hour days for a pro-longed period.
 Lean towards being intolerant of those who highly value "first in, last out" type behaviour.
 Consistently long hours lead to low quality work output and burn out